226240307005/226240307005/README.md

 - 👋 Hi, I’m @226240307005
 - 👀 I’m interested in Computer
-- 🌱 I’m currently Diploma in computer engineering
+- 🌱 I’m currently learning Diploma in computer engineering
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me ....
 - 😄 Pronouns: He/Him